wdi-sg/project-1/game.md

   // on reaching 0, enemy damages player and disappears }
 ```
-On shooting, function will iterate object key and value to determine effect on player stats.
+On shooting utilities, function will iterate object key and value to determine effect on player stats.
+Enemies deal damage to player on expiry.

 #### Future Updates
 * Scoring function
 * More enemy types
 * Combo function
 * Transition fade enemies
+* Pause button
+* Set events i.e. spawn 5 hard enemies at the same time
+* Text popups at game screen, 'Miss!' etc.
+* Music and sound effects

 #### Current Issues
-EVERYTHING
+Spawning of enemies, storing of enemies, targeting this.enemy on click to derive key/value.

 #### Working On
 * Game theory
+* Specifically creating html and css via jquery with each spawn
+* Enemies dealing damage to player on expire